megabites2013/grakka/README.md

 Grakka integrates Grails and Akka following the same Spring context integration approach demonstrated in Typesafe's [activator-akka-java-spring demo](https://github.com/typesafehub/activator-akka-java-spring).

 The key of the design is that the Spring context is responsible for creating both Grails objects and Akka actors.
-Since Spring is responsible for object creation a number of nice features are avilable automatically:
+Since Spring is responsible for object creation a number of nice features are available automatically:

 * Grails objects may be injected with Akka objects, e.g. [SearchController](grails-app/controllers/grakka/SearchController.groovy)
 * Akka actors may be injected with Grails objects, e.g. [SearchEngineActor](src/main/groovy/grakka/search/SearchEngineActor.groovy)